Marian Ilitch: Business

-Casinos and Indian gaming
+Casinos and Native American gaming

 One of the original investors in Detroit's MotorCity Casino, Ilitch realized an opportunity to purchase total interest in the casino resort complex from various minor stakeholders and Mandalay Resort Group in 2005.
 Marian solely paid $600 million to buy MotorCity Casino from the other investors and for subsequent renovations.
 Michigan gaming laws prohibit one company from owning more than one Detroit casino property.
 With Ilitch as owner, MotorCity Casino is reportedly one of the largest independently owned casino enterprises in the United States—likely the largest woman-owned casino in the U.S.

 Ilitch and a partner, Michael J. Malik, Sr., have pursued other casino gambling interests outside of Detroit, and from coast to coast.
 They have acted as a developer of casinos for federally recognized tribes of Native Americans, who have started to use this as a means of generating revenues.
 They have worked with the Little River Band of Ottawa Indians, developing Little River Casino Resort in Manistee, Michigan.
 Ilitch has partnered with the Shinnecock Indian Nation in Hampton Bays, New York on plans to develop a casino on Long Island.
 Ilitch also partnered with Barwest, LLC and the Los Coyotes Band of Cahuilla and Cupeno Indians to develop casinos in Barstow, California.